danwag06/react-onchain/README.md

 - Ensure payment address has funds
 - Check network connectivity

-### Files not loading on ordfs.network
+### Files not loading

-- Wait a few minutes for indexing
+- Wait a few minutes for content provider indexing
 - Verify transactions are confirmed on-chain
 - Check console for CORS or network errors
+- Try an alternative content provider if available

 ## Limitations

 - Build must contain `index.html` at the root
 - External CDN references are not rewritten
 - Dynamic imports must use relative paths
-- ordfs.network may have indexing delays
+- Content providers may have indexing delays

 ## Contributing